YMygdanis/ScratchMicRecorder/README.md

 ##

-* Disclaimer: This extension is experimental and not affiliated with or endorsed by the official Scratch team. *
+* *(Optional: Add a logo image for visual appeal.)* Disclaimer: This extension is experimental and not affiliated with or endorsed by the official Scratch team. *